asu-iris/course_robotics/lec18/dyn copy.md

 \end{array}\right] . }
 \end{aligned}$$

-is the inertia tensor relative to the COM of Link $i$.
-Notice that this inertia tensor is expressed in the base frame, thus is configuration-dependent.
+represents the inertia tensor relative to the centre of mass of Link $i$ when expressed in the base frame.
+Notice that the inertia tensor, when expressed in the base frame, is configuration-dependent.
 If the angular velocity of Link $i$ is expressed with reference to a frame attached to the link (as in the Denavit-Hartenberg convention), it is